Sleep Disorders

 The patient is under regular annual ambulatory controls with periodic actigraphic monitoring of his sleep-wake profile as well as cognitive assessment to investigate any changes.

 Sleep impairments during aging are connected to neurophysiological and neurochemical changes in the brainstem ascending arousal system, thalamus, hypothalamus, and other cortical brain regions.
-Altered light inputs to melanopsin retinal cells have a pivotal role in the age-related dysregulation of circadian sleep-wake rhythm.
-Several mechanisms are interdependent whereas others are not, and this explains the high interindividual variability in sleep alterations among older adults of the same age.
+Altered light inputs to melanopsin retinal cells are pivotal in the age-related dysregulation of circadian sleep-wake rhythm.
+Several mechanisms are interdependent, whereas others are not, and this explains the high interindividual variability in sleep alterations among older adults of the same age.
 Primary sleep disorders and other factors such as medication use, nocturia, chronic pain, hormonal changes, psychiatric conditions, and medical comorbidities can contribute to sleep disturbances among the elderly.

-Inflammation plays a pivotal role in the cellular senescence and proinflammatory cellular phenotypes are associated with several age-related diseases and dementia risk.
-A study on 29 individuals aged 61 to 84 years demonstrated that a partial night sleep deprivation induced a change in leukocytes towards the expression of genes connected to senescence, DNA response to damage, and p16, a protein that can inhibit cell cycle progression.
+Inflammation is pivotal in cellular senescence, and proinflammatory cellular phenotypes are associated with several age-related diseases and dementia risk.
+A study of 29 individuals aged 61 to 84 years demonstrated that a partial night sleep deprivation induced a change in leukocytes towards the expression of genes connected to senescence, DNA response to damage, and p16, a protein that can inhibit cell cycle progression.
 Other leukocyte studies confirmed the hypothesis that sleep disturbances and insomnia are linked to inflammation and cellular senescence, all processes involved in aging and cognitive decline.
 Sleep disturbances can stimulate stress responses such as noradrenergic activity that can act on the immune system and upregulate inflammatory systemic responses.
 In the sleep-wake transition, the central noradrenergic tone increases while glymphatic clearance decreases with less glymphatic clearance of neurotoxic proteins.
-Moreover, the proinflammatory microglial activation can increase the risk of nonhealthy aging and Alzheimer disease (51).
+Moreover, proinflammatory microglial activation can increase the risk of nonhealthy aging and Alzheimer disease (57).

 Obstructive sleep apnea is highly connected to a proinflammatory state that can contribute to cognitive decline.
-In patients with obstructive sleep apnea, several circulating biomarkers connected to Alzheimer disease and vascular dementia (beta amyloid and tau proteins, inflammatory cytokines, antioxidants and oxidized products, homocysteine, and clusterin) are altered.
+In patients with obstructive sleep apnea, several circulating biomarkers connected to Alzheimer disease and vascular dementia (beta-amyloid and tau proteins, inflammatory cytokines, antioxidants and oxidized products, homocysteine, and clusterin) are altered.
 Several obstructive sleep apnea and dementia biomarkers alterations can be reversed by continuous positive airway pressure treatment.
-New evidence suggests that the treatment of obstructive sleep apnea, starting in midlife, is important to prevent cognitive decline (22; 07; 03; 60).
-Results from Memories, one prospective clinical trial on the use of continuous positive airway pressure in older adults with mild cognitive impairment and obstructive sleep apnea, demonstrated that correct treatment adherence significantly improved cognitive function at 1-year follow-up (86).
+New evidence suggests that treating obstructive sleep apnea, starting in midlife, is important to prevent cognitive decline (25; 08; 03; 66).
+Results from Memories, one prospective clinical trial on the use of continuous positive airway pressure in older adults with mild cognitive impairment and obstructive sleep apnea, demonstrated that correct treatment adherence significantly improved cognitive function at 1-year follow-up (94).

-Moreover, neurodegenerative processes such as beta amyloid deposition and neurofibrillary tangles are associated with sleep disturbances in a bidirectional manner (46; 68).
-Since the earliest or preclinical phases of Alzheimer disease and other forms of dementia, subjective and objective measures of poor sleep correlate with beta amyloid burden as well as cerebrospinal fluid levels of beta amyloid and phosphorylated tau (96; 61; 67; 97).
+Moreover, neurodegenerative processes such as beta-amyloid deposition and neurofibrillary tangles are associated with sleep disturbances in a bidirectional manner (52; 75).
+Since the earliest or preclinical phases of Alzheimer disease and other forms of dementia, subjective and objective measures of poor sleep correlate with a beta-amyloid burden as well as cerebrospinal fluid levels of beta-amyloid and phosphorylated tau (105; 67; 74; 106).

 The misalignment between the desired timing of wakefulness and sleep and the ability to fall asleep and maintain sleep is the core of circadian sleep-wake rhythm disorders.

 Sleep as a risk factor for dementia.
 In studying the incidence and prevalence of dementia (Alzheimer disease in particular), there are several methodological problems linked to the complex etiology, the uncertain onset, and the complex definition of the preclinical phases.
-Moreover, a particular attention is necessary regarding sex and gender differences and the timing effect of risk factors with age as a driver (87; 72).
+Moreover, particular attention is necessary regarding sex and gender differences and the timing effect of risk factors with age as a driver (95; 79).

 In older adults, both short sleep duration (less than 6 hours per night) and long sleep duration (more than 8 hours per night) are associated with an increased risk for dementia.
-In some studies, only long sleep duration in midlife (8 hours or more) (104) or late life (9 hours or more) (10) was associated with a higher risk for dementia and Alzheimer disease.
+In some studies, only long sleep duration in midlife (8 hours or more) (113) or late life (9 hours or more) (11) was associated with a higher risk for dementia and Alzheimer disease.
 These different results are not clearly elucidated and may be due to different follow-up periods and confounders adjusted for.
 Other limitations may be related to short follow-up periods, small sample sizes, and methodology used for dementia diagnosis.
-Moreover, some studies were conducted only on male cohorts whereas others only on female or mixed cohorts.
+Moreover, some studies were conducted only on male cohorts, whereas others only on female or mixed cohorts.
 Anyway, considering the extensive current epidemiological data, a meta-analysis demonstrated that persons reporting sleep disturbances have a higher risk of incident all-cause dementia, Alzheimer disease, and vascular dementia.
 Moreover, a subgroup analysis showed that insomnia increased Alzheimer disease but not vascular or all-cause dementia risk.
-Sleep-disordered breathing was demonstrated to be associated with an increased risk of all cause dementia, Alzheimer disease, and vascular dementia (92); the risk is for neuropathology and clinical syndrome (03; 60).
+Sleep-disordered breathing was demonstrated to be associated with an increased risk of all-cause dementia, Alzheimer disease, and vascular dementia (101); the risk is for neuropathology and clinical syndrome (03; 66).

 There is an important need for clinicians to detect early signs of sleep disturbance and to recommend evidence-based interventions to mitigate the potential risks.